ejoo/parcel-typescript/readme.md

 - Life Cycle Hooks Continue
 - SPA (single page application ) SPW -> Single Page Website
 - Pages -> Router

+## assignment

+- Create a new react project from scratch
+- create pages for each endpoint from here (https://jsonplaceholder.typicode.com/)
+- fetch and display results in each page